spiffxp/kraken-ci/README.md

 Instead of specifying all of the command line switches you can export the environment variables used in [utils.sh](utils.sh) file

-# Terraform state
+# Known Issues

-Currently no locking is implemented for the S3 state backend.
+- Currently no locking is implemented for the S3 state backend.
 Coordinate with your team members accordingly.